wanchain/message-bridge-contracts/sandbox.md

 You can use the private key to import the account to your MetaMask wallet.

-## Test the bridge
+## 5. Test the Message Bridge in Sandbox

-Run the test script to test Sandbox Cross Chain Token transfer:
+Run the test script to test Sandbox Cross Chain Token transfer powered by Wanchain Message Bridge:
 ```bash
 $ node ./sandbox/test.js
 ```